-People used to believe that individuals had to demonstrate certain cognitive skills before they would be able to benefit from communication services.
-Recent research has shown that communication and language develop from early infancy along with cognitive and thinking skills.
-In fact, sometimes teaching new communication skills can help a child develop other thinking skills.
+An individual’s developmental age should not be used to deny services or supports.
+Evidence from research has shown that all individuals can benefit from appropriate communication services to improve the effectiveness of their communication.
+People may incorrectly believe individuals have to demonstrate certain cognitive skills before they are be able to benefit from communication services.
+Communication and language develop from early infancy along with cognitive skills (Chapman, 2000).
+In fact, sometimes teaching new communication skills can help an individual develop other skills.